domerin0/seq2seq-chatbot/README.md

 ##Todo

 - Finish implentation of train.lu, LSTM.lua
-- Look into solving memory issue (minibatch table exceeds luajit 1gb limit.)
-Currently work around is to make multiple minibatch files (not sure how good this approach is)
+- <del>Look into solving memory issue (minibatch table exceeds luajit 1gb limit.)
+Currently work around is to make multiple minibatch files (not sure how good this approach is)</del> solved!